-Course Committees normally take place each semester and are a chance for your Course Team to hear what you've enjoyed about the year so far, and to respond any academic issues as they happen.
+Course Committee meetings take place each semester, when your Course Reps will have the chance to tell your Course Team how you feel about the course so far and where things can be improved.
+It gives the course team the opportunity to to respond to any academic issues as they happen.

-Course Reps will attend Course Committees to represent their course mates, and help your Course Team plan improvements to your University experience.
+Course Reps will attend Course Committees to represent their course peers, and help your Course Team plan improvements to your University experience.
 Make sure you let your Course Rep know if you have any feedback or ideas.
 The Course Committee is documented and reported to School or College level committees so that we can respond to issues across different subjects in a dynamic and coordinated way.